M507/6-Eyed-Spider/README.md

 Microsoft Windows [Version 10.0.17763.503]
 (c) 2030 Microsoft Corporation.
 All rights reserved.

-C:\Users\Mohad> Install the extension.
-(Powershell Payload attached).
+C:\Users\Mohad> .\Install-the-extension.ps1 (Powershell Payload attached).
 ```

-### NAME-CLI Plugins:
+### 6-Eyed-Spider-CLI Plugins:
-NAME-CLI runs customized plugins that make use of the valid collected data from the API.
+6-Eyed-Spider-CLI runs customized plugins that make use of the valid collected data from the API.
 + VMware
     + Add an administrator
     + Start SSH